k1sul1/wp-libre-formbuilder/README.md

 ## Installing
 You need to have WP Libre Form installed before you can use this plugin.

-The plugin has been submitted to the WordPress plugin directory, and once accepted, should appear there.
-Until that happens, you can download the latest release on [the releases page](https://github.com/k1sul1/wp-libre-formbuilder/releases).
+You can install it from the [WordPress plugin repository](https://wordpress.org/plugins/wp-libre-formbuilder/), or download a release from [the releases page](https://github.com/k1sul1/wp-libre-formbuilder/releases).

 You can also use Composer:

 ```
 composer require k1sul1/wp-libre-formbuilder
 ```

+Composer is the preferred installation method for professional developers.

 ## Screenshots